vik-wonders/vik-wonders/README.md

 1. User Role : can view all his created documents for specified project
 2. EIC Role : User Role + Packages assigned to him
 3. ppm : all documents of project assigned to him
+4. ppm with project ALL : all documents of all projects

 ## Encrypt data in MySql